 For that reason AGE insisted that one of the action groups of the European Innovation partnership for Active and Healthy (EIP AHA) should be devoted to age-friendly environments.
 This is how the EIP AHA Action Group D4 was created and in this group AGE is coordinating the Action Area 2 which promotes a European covenant on demographic change.
 The proposed Covenant has received the support of the Committee of the Regions in their “Opinion on Active Ageing: Innovation, Smart Health and Better Lives” requested by the Danish EU Presidency and of a large network of stakeholders (local and regional authorities, research centres, NGOs, etc.)

 To support our objective of creating an age-friendly EU by 2020 and the launch of a EU Covenant on Demographic Change, AGE coordinated a large EU project entitled AFE-INNOVNET which sought to set up a large EU wide community of local and regional authorities (LRAs) and other relevant stakeholders across the EU who want to work together to find smart and innovative evidence based solutions to support active and healthy ageing and develop age-friendly environments (AFE) across the European Union.
-This work has been done in close cooperation with WHO that will provide technical expertise and documents to support this EU network on age-friendly environments.
-The ultimate aim the project is to develop a strong movement across the EU for the promotion of age-friendly environments that will use the relevant EU policies and funding instruments and will become the WHO Global Network of Age-Friendly Cities and Communities programme for the EU area.
+This work was done in close cooperation with WHO that provided technical expertise and documents to support this EU network on age-friendly environments.
+The ultimate aim of the project was to develop a strong movement across the EU for the promotion of age-friendly environments that will use the relevant EU policies and funding instruments and will become the WHO Global Network of Age-Friendly Cities and Communities programme for the EU area: as of 2016 the EU Covenant on Demographic Change - to which AGE is a member of - was created.

 Our commitment as part of the EIP AHA has been published on the on-line portal of the European Commission.